-This policy uses the same definitions of Consent, Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, Stalking, and Retaliation which are outlined in the School's Title IX Policy, and adds the following misconduct and definitions:
+This policy uses the same definitions of Consent, Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, Stalking, and Retaliation which are outlined in the School's Title IX Policy, and adds the following supplemental items:

-Sexual Assault -

-1. Sexual Contact Without Consent: Contact done directly or indirectly through clothing, bodily fluids, or with an object.
+Sexual Assault -Sexual Contact Without Consent: Contact done directly or indirectly through clothing, bodily fluids, or with an object.
 It also includes causing or inducing a person, when consent is not present, to similarly touch or fondle oneself or someone else.